Nexmo/station/app/views/contribute/structure/guides/building-blocks.md

 `language` | The language used, usually lowercase language name (nodejs is spelled "node") `unindent` | If the code samples have leading tabs, remove as many as make the included code not be indented

-> If the same value for these options would apply to every language example, it can be set in the building block definition in the overall building block markdown file.
+> If the same value for an option applies to every language example, it can be set in the building block definition in the overall building block markdown file.

 #### C# Options